risebeyondio/io/containers-microservices/kubernetes.rst

    contains one or more containers, storage resources and unique IP address in the K8 cluster network

-   k8 schedules pods to run on servers in the cluster
+   kubernetes schedules pods to run on servers in the cluster

    when a pod is scheduled, the server will run containers that are part of that pod

    all objects in k8 are being linked to certain namespaces

-basic pod commands
+basic kubernetes commands
    list pods ``kubectl get pods``

    list pods in specific namespace ``kubectl get pods -n kube-system``